TouchDesigner/TouchEngine-macOS/README.md

         // Continue to use the instance
     }

 If working with textures, create and associate a TEGraphicsContext suitable for your needs.
-A graphics context provides functionality to work with textures using your chosen graphics API.
+A graphics context directs TouchEngine to use a specific graphics device, and provides functionality to work with textures using your chosen graphics API.
 Alternatively you can create and associate a TEAdapter to indicate a device without the full functionality of a graphics context.
 If neither are associated, the instance will select a device as it sees fit.

     // See TEGraphicsContext.h to create a suitable context if (result == TEResultSuccess)